-Fashion presentation on the new A380 British Airways aircraft - Stella McCartney, Alexander McQueen and Victoria Beckham
+Fashion in British Airways new A380 aircraft - Stella McCartney, Alexander McQueen and Victoria Beckham

-British Airways prepared for its guests a "show flight", elegantly combining all the best of Britain and South Africa, marking the launch of the flight on the London - Johannesburg route, operated with the new Boeing A380 aircraft, starting from February 12.
+British Airways has prepared for its guests a "show flight", elegantly combining the best of Great Britain and South Africa, marking the launch of the flight on the route London - Johannesburg, operated with the new Boeing A380 aircraft, starting February 12.

-The aircraft was transformed for two hours into a "catwalk", hosting a fashion show by the most renowned British designers, presented by Harrods, the famous British luxury store.
-The presented outfits, part of the Spring - Summer 2014 collections, were signed by Stella McCartney, Jenny Packham, Alexander McQueen, Victoria Beckham, Matthew Williamson, Ralph & Russo and Temperley, complete with Jimmy Choo shoes and Astley Clarke jewelry, Monica Vinader , Shaun Leane and Lara Bohinc.
+The aircraft was transformed for two hours into a catwalk "at height", hosting a fashion show of the most famous British designers, presented by Harrods, the famous British luxury store.
+The outfits presented, part of the collections for spring - summer 2014, were signed by Stella McCartney, Jenny Packham, Alexander McQueen, Victoria Beckham, Matthew Williamson, Ralph & Russo and Temperley, being completed with Jimmy Choo shoes and Astley Clarke jewelry, Monica Vinader , Shaun Leane and Lara Bohinc.

 After the fashion show, the aircraft transformed into a scene, hosting a live concert offered by the Afro-fusion band Freshlyground, whose soloist, Zolani, sang with Shakira the hit "Waka Waka" at the opening of the 2010 World Cup.
 The Freshlyground band performed in a unique way "Shake it" and "Flower Duet Lakme", representative musical themes for British Airways.

 Approximately 200 guests took part in the event, including well-known South African rugby players Springbok, Bryan Habana and Flip van der Merwe along with other special guests, who enjoyed quality entertainment and extravagance at 10.000. meters above Johannesburg.
 During the flight, guests enjoyed a unique drink, resulting from a combination of champagne and tea, created especially by The Saxon and renowned South African chef, David Higgs.
 The menu was complemented by raspberry macaroons in the colors of the British national flag and decorations of vanilla biscuits.

-Starting February 12, Airbus A380 will fly on the London - Johannesburg route, the third British Airways route operated by the most modern aircraft in the company's fleet, after Los Angeles and Hong Kong.
-Initially, A380 will run three flights a week, while other 11 weekly flights will be operated with Boeing 747-400 aircraft.
+Starting February 12, the Airbus A380 will fly on the route London - Johannesburg, this being the third British Airways route operated with the most modern aircraft in the company's fleet, after Los Angeles and Hong Kong.
+Initially, the A380 will operate three flights a week, while another 11 weekly flights will be operated with Boeing 747-400 aircraft.
 Until March 6, British Airways will operate six flights a week.